mrclapham/canvas_libs/README.md

 Fabric, whilst not without its uses, fell in a the middle ground between the other libraries.
 It's drag and drop implementation seemed to be the only thing it excelled at, compared to the other libraries.

-Time will tell, but Paper is the library is the library I am keenest to explore in more depth – although I have been toying with p5 for purely recriational ends [http://codepen.io/mrClapham/pen/zxoogq](http://codepen.io/mrClapham/pen/zxoogq).
+Time will tell, but Paper is the library is the library I am keenest to explore in more depth – although I have been toying with p5 for purely recreational ends [http://codepen.io/mrClapham/pen/zxoogq](http://codepen.io/mrClapham/pen/zxoogq).

-This is far from an exhaustive test and it's best you test drive each library for yourself.
-There are examples to reverse engineer – my  experience with each library dictated how far I took them.
+This is far from an exhaustive test and it's best for you test drive each library for yourself.
+There are examples in the repo to reverse engineer – my  experience with each library dictated how far I took them.

 ###Running the examples

-Browserify is an optional extra - the individual examples will all run in isolation.

-run `npm install -g browserify`

 run `npm install`

 run `bower install`

-Then to set up the watch run `gulp watch` to auto compile the code to build.
+Then to set up the watch run `gulp watch-less` to auto compile the code to build.